Mlara73/Weather-Analysis/README.md

 ###### * Leveraging the data gathered from Part 1, the goal of Part 2 is to find the best place for future vacations based on some custom weather conditions.
 ###### * Google Places API was used to find the first hotel for each city located within 5000 meters from coordinates.
 ###### * At the end, a Heat Map was generated to visualize the Humidity(%) per city and the location of each hotel encountered:

+##### Important Note: This program works from a random list of cities distributed accross the northern and southern hemispheres.Every time you run this program, you will find different results in terms of locations.

 ![WeatherPy](Images/Heat_Map.PNG)